The Best TDEE Calculator For Women In Weightlifting

 If you take anything away from this article, let it be that you should use such tools as a guide.
 Don’t worry about finding a definitive answer because you won’t find one.
 Instead you should focus on finding what works best for you.

-That means you’re going to need to go through a phase of trial and error, use the calculated numbers as a starting point for 6-12 weeks, during that time you should monitor and track everything.
+That means you’re going to need to go through a phase of trial and error, use the calculated numbers as a starting point for 6-12 weeks.
+During that time you should monitor and track everything.
 By keeping track you will build up an accurate record of your own body’s response, this information will be invaluable to you moving forward.
-With a record of your macronutrient intake, your physical performance and other recordable factors, you will be able to tweak your numbers accordingly.

 This may seem complex, and at first you may want to tear your own hair out, but keep in mind that nothing worth having comes easy.
 If you want the outcomes that few achieve, you have to be willing to do the things that the majority refuse to do.